tinymce/tinymce-docs/enterprise/check-spelling/custom.md

 ### Ongoing dictionary maintenance

-Future additions/changes to dictionaries after the initial deployment will require a restart of the spell check service each time.
+Unless the `ephox.spelling.dynamic-custom-dictionaries` setting is set to true, future additions/changes to dictionaries after the initial deployment will require a restart of the spell check service each time.